Benchmarking stabilized and self-stabilized p-virtual element methods with variable coefficients: Equations with variable coefficients

 \subsection{Second-order elliptic problem}

 The first example considered in this section is the second-order elliptic problem: where:

 Assume that the coefficient $\Acoeff \plbr{x,y}$ is uniformly positive definite and smooth within each element of the mesh.

-The discretization of the above problem in the standard virtual element space $\Vspaced$ of \eq{VEMlocalspace_enhanced} yields two admissible definitions of the local discrete bilinear form depending on the choice of the polynomial projector, namely:
+Two different discretizations of the above problem were proposed and studied in the framework of the standard virtual element space $\Vspaced$ introduced in \eq{VEMlocalspace_enhanced}, depending on the choice of the polynomial projector, namely:

 In the case of the Laplace equation, both constructions are robust, whenever $\Acoeff$ is constant.
 This is not anymore true in the case of variable coefficients: the discrete problem built upon $\Pinabla$ is subject to a strong deterioration in the order of convergence for $\kord\ge3$, as demonstrated in \cite{daveiga2016virtual}.
 Thus, the use of the $\Piokone$ was recommended for high-order schemes.